Skip to content

 internalOperator-private but not user-secret.Local trace + opt-in collectors; never to providers without acceptsSensitivity: ['internal'].

-secretUser secret.Never leaves the process.
-Memory rows tagged secret are filtered before any payload reaches a provider.
+secretUser secret.Never leaves the machine.
+Memory rows tagged secret are filtered before any payload reaches a provider; the single exception is a provider that explicitly accepts 'secret' and whose trust class is 'loopback' (in-process / localhost).

 The default for an unfamiliar provider is deny everything except public until you opt in.
-The default for an exporter is never secret, and you cannot override it.
+The default export floor for an exporter is public - anything above it is stripped attribute-by-attribute until the operator explicitly raises validation.minTier, and values matching the secret-pattern catalogue are masked regardless of tier.

 Server-token authentication